waseemtasawar/BookNow/Architecture.md

 ### **Models**:
 The **Model** layer represents the core entities of the system.
 This layer contains the following classes:

+---

-1. **Customer**
+#### 1. **Customer**
 - **Attributes**:
+    - `String username`: The username of the customer.
-    - `id: int` - Unique identifier for the customer.
+    - `String password`: The password of the customer.
-    - `username: String` - Username for login.
-    - `password: String` - Customer's password.
-    - `phoneNumber: String` - Customer's phone number.
+- **Constructor**:
+    - `Customer(String username, String password)`: Initializes a new `Customer` object with the provided username and password.
 - **Methods**:
-    - `getId(): int` - Returns the unique identifier of the customer.
-    - `setId(int id): void` - Sets the customer's unique identifier.
-    - `getUsername(): String` - Returns the username of the customer.
+    - `getUsername()`: Returns the username of the customer.
-    - `setUsername(String username): void` - Sets the username for the customer.
+    - `setUsername(String username)`: Sets the username of the customer.
-    - `getPassword(): String` - Returns the password of the customer.
+    - `getPassword()`: Returns the password of the customer.
-    - `setPassword(String password): void` - Sets the customer's password.
+    - `setPassword(String password)`: Sets the password of the customer.
-    - `getPhoneNumber(): String` - Returns the customer's phone number.
-    - `setPhoneNumber(String phoneNumber): void` - Sets the customer's phone number.
+---

-2. **Restaurant**
+#### 2. **Restaurant**
 - **Attributes**:
-    - `id: int` - Unique identifier for each restaurant.
-    - `name: String` - Name of the restaurant.
-    - `location: String` - Location of the restaurant.
-    - `imagePath: String` - Path to the restaurant image.
-    - `description: String` - Brief description of the restaurant.
+    - `String name`: The name of the restaurant.
-    - `rating: float` - Rating of the restaurant.
+    - `String location`: The location of the restaurant.
-    - `numberOfReviews: int` - Total number of reviews.
+    - `float rating`: The rating of the restaurant (on a scale from 1 to 5).
-    - `price: float` - Price range of the restaurant.
+    - `float price`: The price range of the restaurant.
+- **Constructor**:
+    - `Restaurant(String name, String location, float rating, float price)`: Initializes a new `Restaurant` object with the provided name, location, rating, and price.
 - **Methods**:
-    - `getId(): int` - Returns the unique identifier of the restaurant.
-    - `setId(int id): void` - Sets the restaurant's unique identifier.
-    - `getName(): String` - Returns the name of the restaurant.
+    - `getName()`: Returns the name of the restaurant.
-    - `setName(String name): void` - Sets the name for the restaurant.
+    - `setName(String name)`: Sets the name of the restaurant.
-    - `getLocation(): String` - Returns the location of the restaurant.
+    - `getLocation()`: Returns the location of the restaurant.
-    - `setLocation(String location): void` - Sets the location for the restaurant.
+    - `setLocation(String location)`: Sets the location of the restaurant.
-    - `getImagePath(): String` - Returns the path to the restaurant's image.
-    - `setImagePath(String imagePath): void` - Sets the path to the restaurant's image.
-    - `getDescription(): String` - Returns the description of the restaurant.
-    - `setDescription(String description): void` - Sets the description for the restaurant.
-    - `getRating(): float` - Returns the rating of the restaurant.
+    - `getRating()`: Returns the rating of the restaurant.
-    - `setRating(float rating): void` - Sets the rating for the restaurant.
+    - `setRating(float rating)`: Sets the rating of the restaurant.
-    - `getNumberOfReviews(): int` - Returns the total number of reviews for the restaurant.
-    - `setNumberOfReviews(int numberOfReviews): void` - Sets the number of reviews for the restaurant.
-    - `getPrice(): float` - Returns the price range of the restaurant.
+    - `getPrice()`: Returns the price range of the restaurant.
-    - `setPrice(float price): void` - Sets the price range for the restaurant.
+    - `setPrice(float price)`: Sets the price range of the restaurant.

+---

-3. **Reservation**
+#### 3. **Reservation**
 - **Attributes**:
-    - `reservationId: int` - Unique reservation ID.
-    - `customer: Customer` - Customer who made the reservation.
+    - `Customer customer`: The customer who made the reservation.
-    - `restaurant: Restaurant` - Restaurant where the reservation is made.
+    - `Restaurant restaurant`: The restaurant where the reservation is made.
-    - `reservationDateTime: LocalDateTime` - Date and time of the reservation.
+    - `LocalDateTime reservationDateTime`: The date and time of the reservation.
-    - `numberOfGuests: int` - Number of guests for the reservation.
+    - `int numberOfGuests`: The number of guests for the reservation.
+- **Constructor**:
+    - `Reservation(Customer customer, Restaurant restaurant, LocalDateTime reservationDateTime, int numberOfGuests)`: Initializes a new `Reservation` object with the provided customer, restaurant, reservation date and time, and the number of guests.
 - **Methods**:
-    - `getReservationId(): int` - Returns the unique reservation ID.
-    - `setReservationId(int reservationId): void` - Sets the reservation ID.
-    - `getCustomer(): Customer` - Returns the customer associated with the reservation.
+    - `getCustomer()`: Returns the customer associated with the reservation.
-    - `setCustomer(Customer customer): void` - Sets the customer for the reservation.
+    - `setCustomer(Customer customer)`: Sets the customer for the reservation.
-    - `getRestaurant(): Restaurant` - Returns the restaurant associated with the reservation.
+    - `getRestaurant()`: Returns the restaurant associated with the reservation.
-    - `setRestaurant(Restaurant restaurant): void` - Sets the restaurant for the reservation.
+    - `setRestaurant(Restaurant restaurant)`: Sets the restaurant for the reservation.
-    - `getReservationDateTime(): LocalDateTime` - Returns the date and time of the reservation.
+    - `getReservationDateTime()`: Returns the date and time of the reservation.
-    - `setReservationDateTime(LocalDateTime reservationDateTime): void` - Sets the date and time of the reservation.
+    - `setReservationDateTime(LocalDateTime reservationDateTime)`: Sets the date and time of the reservation.
-    - `getNumberOfGuests(): int` - Returns the number of guests for the reservation.
+    - `getNumberOfGuests()`: Returns the number of guests for the reservation.
-    - `setNumberOfGuests(int numberOfGuests): void` - Sets the number of guests for the reservation.
+    - `setNumberOfGuests(int numberOfGuests)`: Sets the number of guests for the reservation.

+---

 ### **Views**:
 The **View** layer consists of the user interface (UI) for interacting with the system.
 These are defined using JavaFX and FXML files:
 - **LoginView**: The UI for users to log in.
 - **CreateAccountView**: The UI for new users to create an account.
 - **BookNowView**: The main UI where users search for restaurants and create reservations.
+- **RestaurantDetailsView**: The UI for displaying detailed information about a selected restaurant.

+---

 ### **Controllers**:
 The **Controller** layer acts as the intermediary between the views and models.
 Each controller listens to events in the UI, interacts with the models, and updates the view:

-1. **LoginController**
+1. **LoginController**:
+    - **Fields**:
+        - `TextField tf_username`: Input field for the username.
+        - `PasswordField pf_password`: Input field for the password.
+        - `AuthenticationService authenticationService`: Service for handling authentication logic.
     - **Methods**:
-    - `onLoginButtonAction()`: Handles the click event of the login button and authenticates the user.
+        - `onLoginButtonAction()`: Handles the login button click event.
+Validates input and calls `AuthenticationService` to authenticate the user.
-    - `onCreateAccountButtonAction()`: Redirects users to the account creation page.
+        - `validateInput()`: Validates that both the username and password fields are filled in.
+        - `handleLoginResult(boolean isAuthenticated)`: Displays either a success or error alert based on whether the authentication was successful or not.

-2. **CreateAccountController**
+2. **CreateAccountController**:
+    - **Fields**:
+        - `TextField tf_Username`: Input field for the username.
+        - `PasswordField pf_Password`: Input field for the password.
+        - `PasswordField pf_ConfirmPassword`: Input field for confirming the password.
+        - `CustomerService customerService`: Service for handling customer-related operations.
     - **Methods**:
-    - `onCreateAccountButtonAction()`: Handles the account creation logic and communicates with the CustomerService to add the new user.
+        - `onCreateAccountButtonAction()`: Handles the "Create New Account" button click event.
+Validates input, checks for existing usernames, and creates a new account if all conditions are met.
-    - `onButtonLogin()`: Redirects users to the login page.
+        - `onButton_Login()`: Handles the "Log in" button click event.
+Provides a placeholder for redirecting to the login view.
+        - `loadLoginView()`: Placeholder method for loading the login view after successful account creation.

-3. **BookNowController**
+3. **BookNowController**:
+    - **Fields**:
+        - `Label lbl_welcome`: Displays the welcome message.
+        - `ComboBox<String> locationComboBox`: Dropdown for selecting the restaurant location.
+        - `ComboBox<String> cb_cuisineType`: Dropdown for selecting the type of cuisine.
+        - `ComboBox<String> cb_rating`: Dropdown for selecting restaurant rating.
+        - `ComboBox<String> cb_priceRange`: Dropdown for selecting the price range.
+        - `DatePicker checkInDate`: Date picker for selecting the reservation date.
+        - `Button guestButton`: Button to open guest selection options.
+        - `VBox restaurantListVBox`: Container for displaying the list of restaurants.
+        - `VBox guestSelectionVBox`: Container for selecting the number of adults and children.
+        - `Label adultsLabel`: Displays the number of adults.
+        - `Label childrenLabel`: Displays the number of children.
+        - `VBox availabilityVBox`: Container for displaying available times for reservations.
+        - `Button leaveReviewButton`: Button to leave a review for the restaurant.
+        - `ComboBox<Restaurant> restaurantComboBox`: Dropdown for selecting a restaurant.
+        - `VBox reservationHistoryVBox`: Container for displaying reservation history.
+        - `TextArea reviewTextArea`: Text area for entering a review.
+        - `ComboBox<String> cb_reviewRating`: Dropdown for selecting a review rating.
+        - `ComboBox<String> cb_reservationToCancel`: Dropdown for selecting a reservation to cancel.
+        - `RestaurantService restaurantService`: Service for handling restaurant-related logic.
+        - `ReservationService reservationService`: Service for handling reservation-related logic.
     - **Methods**:
         - `onGuestButtonAction()`: Opens the guest selection popup.
         - `onSearchButtonClick()`: Fetches and displays restaurants based on the selected filters.
+        - `onNoRestaurantsFound()`: Displays an alert if no restaurants match the search criteria.
+        - `onRestaurantSelected()`: Handles restaurant selection and fetches available times.
+        - `onConfirmReservation()`: Confirms the reservation and records it.
+        - `onViewReservationHistory()`: Fetches and displays past reservations for the customer.
+        - `onSubmitReview()`: Handles submitting a review for a selected restaurant.
+        - `onCancelReservation()`: Handles the cancellation of a reservation.
         - `increaseAdults()`: Increases the count of adults.
         - `decreaseAdults()`: Decreases the count of adults.
         - `increaseChildren()`: Increases the count of children.
         - `decreaseChildren()`: Decreases the count of children.
-    - `onConfirmReservation()`: Confirms the reservation and records it.
-    - `onViewReservationHistory()`: Fetches and displays past reservations for the customer.
+        - `displaySearchRestaurants(List<Restaurant> availableRestaurants)`: Displays the list of searched restaurants in the UI.
-    - `onLeaveReview()`: Handles leaving a review for a selected restaurant.
+        - `displayRestaurantDetails(Restaurant restaurant)`: Displays the detailed information for the selected restaurant.
-    - `onCancelReservation()`: Handles the cancellation of a reservation.

 ### **Services**:
 The system uses services to manage business logic and interaction with the models:

-1. **AuthenticationService**
+1. **AuthenticationService**:
     - **Methods**:
-    - `authenticate(String username, String password): boolean` - Authenticates the user with the provided credentials.
+        - `authenticate(String username, String password)`: Authenticates a user by checking their credentials against the database.
+            - Establishes a connection to the database.
+            - Executes an SQL query to find a user with the provided username and password.
+            - Returns `true` if a matching user is found, `false` if not.
+        - The method also includes error handling to manage database connection failures.

-2. **CustomerService**
+2. **CustomerService**:
+    - **Fields**:
+        - `List<Customer> customerDatabase`: A simulated in-memory database that stores a list of customers.
     - **Methods**:
-    - `addCustomer(Customer customer): boolean` - Adds a new customer to the system.
+        - `addCustomer(Customer customer)`: Adds a new customer to the simulated database after verifying that the username is not already taken.

-  # RestaurantService
+        - `isUsernameTaken(String username)`: Checks if the provided username already exists in the customer database.

+3. **ReservationService**:
     - **Methods**:
-  - `getRestaurantsByLocation(String location): List<Restaurant>` - Retrieves a list of restaurants by location.
-  - `getRestaurantsByCuisine(String cuisine): List<Restaurant>` - Retrieves a list of restaurants by cuisine.
-  - `getRestaurantsByRating(int rating): List<Restaurant>` - Retrieves a list of restaurants by rating.
+        - `confirmReservation(Reservation reservation)`: Confirms and records a reservation with details such as customer, restaurant, and time.
-  - `getRestaurantsByPriceRange(String priceRange): List<Restaurant>` - Retrieves a list of restaurants by price range.
+        - `getReservationsByCustomer(Customer customer)`: Fetches the list of reservations made by a specific customer.
-  - `submitReview(Restaurant restaurant, String review, int rating): boolean` - Submits a review for a restaurant and returns a success status.
-  - `searchRestaurants(String location, String cuisine, LocalDateTime time): List<Restaurant>` - Searches for restaurants based on location, cuisine, and time.

-# ReservationService
+        - `getAvailableTimes(Restaurant restaurant)`: Retrieves the available reservation time slots for a specific restaurant.
+        - `cancelReservation(String reservationId)`: Cancels an existing reservation based on the provided reservation ID.

+4. **RestaurantService**:
     - **Methods**:
-  - `selectReservation(Reservation reservation): boolean` - Selects a reservation and returns a success status.
+        - `getRestaurantsByLocation(String location)`: Retrieves a list of restaurants based on their location.
+        - `getRestaurantsByCuisine(String cuisine)`: Fetches a list of restaurants based on their cuisine type.
-  - `getReservationsByCustomer(Customer customer): List<Reservation>` - Retrieves a list of reservations for a given customer.
+        - `getRestaurantsByRating(int rating)`: Retrieves a list of restaurants based on their rating.
-  - `getAvailableTimes(Restaurant restaurant): List<LocalDateTime>` - Retrieves available reservation times for a restaurant.
-  - `cancelReservation(Reservation reservation): boolean` - Cancels a reservation and returns a success status.
+        - `getRestaurantsByPriceRange(String priceRange)`: Fetches a list of restaurants based on their price range.
+        - `searchRestaurants(String location, String cuisine, String time)`: Searches and returns a list of restaurants based on location, cuisine type, and reservation time.
+        - `submitReview(Restaurant restaurant, String review, int rating)`: Allows users to submit a review for a restaurant, recording their rating and review content.

+---

 ### **Utilities**:
 Utilities are responsible for handling shared services, such as alerting users and managing the database connection.

-1. Alerts
+1. **Alerts**
     - **Methods**:
         - `showInfoAlert(String title, String message): void` - Displays an informational alert with the specified title and message.
         - `showErrorAlert(String title, String message): void` - Displays an error alert with the specified title and message.
         - `showAlert(Alert.AlertType alertType, String title, String message): void` - A general method to show an alert of a specific type (INFORMATION or ERROR) with the given title and message.

 2. **DatabaseConnection**
     - **Attributes**:
         - `url: String` - URL of the database.
         - `username: String` - Username for the database.
         - `password: String` - Password for the database.
     - **Methods**:
         - `connect(): Connection` - Establishes a connection to the database.

 ### Diagram:
 ![Class Diagram](Diagrams/ClassDiagram2.jpeg)